johanzi/random_music/README.md

 This program is compatible with Python2 and 3.

-Double-click on the script file or launch it directly from a terminal such as:
+Double-click on the script file or launch it directly from a terminal such as `python random_music.py`

-´´´

-python random_music.py

-´´´

 ## Notes
 The GUI was developed using tkinter.
 Several widgets are used within the script and constitute an example on how using tkinter to develop a simple.